fudiwei/Quartz.Extensions.JobAttribute/README.md

 ## Features

--   Supports scheduling jobs using _`QuartzJobAttribute`_ instead of configuration files.
+-   Supports scheduling jobs using _`QuartzJobAttribute`_ instead of configuration files or programming.
 -   Supports dependency injection in _`IJob`_ class (depends on the library [Quartz.Extensions.DependencyInjection](https://github.com/fglaeser/Quartz.Extensions.DependencyInjection)).
 -   Follows the lifecycle of ASP .NET Core.